-As you may have gethered, this site is running on a Raspberry Pi 3.
-The O/S is a standard Rasperian Jessie distro, with Apache2, MySql, PHP providing the Web Service and Citadel the Email service.
-And you what it is ‘almost’ brilliant.
-I will come on to the ‘Almost’ part in a moment, but first lets concentrate of the Brilliant part.
+As you may have gathered, this site is running on a Raspberry Pi.
+I have been using the Pi to run my Web site and email servers for a number of years now.
+Initially on a Pi 2, then upgraded to a 3 and now the model 4.
+The O/S is a standard Rasperian Buster distro, with Apache2, MySql, PHP providing the Web Service and Citadel the Email service.
+And you know what, it is almost brilliant.
+I will come on to the ‘Almost’ part in a moment, but first lets concentrate on the Brilliant.

-The Rapsberry Pi 3 is a doddle to set-up.
-There is massive support for this little device out there, with active forums, and lots of good open-source applications to gfet your teeth into.
-Solutions to most problems is usually just a DuckDuckGo query away, and when that doesn’t work a quick Sojourn to StackOverflow will usually result in a response within a few minutes.
+The Rapsberry Pi 4 is a doddle to set-up.
+There is massive support for this little device out there, with active forums, and lots of good open-source applications to get your teeth into.
+The solution to most problems is usually just a DuckDuckGo query away, and when that doesn’t work a quick sojourn to StackOverflow will usually result in a response within a few minutes.

 The Almost bit.
-Well I have maybe a little bit too ambious.
-I had originally constructed my Web Site myself.
-Implementing a rudimentary CMS (Content Management System).
+Well I had been a little bit too ambious.
+I originally constructed the Web Site myself.
+I implemented a simple, but reasonably effective CMS (Content Management System) which provided for injecting HTML for headers, footers, sidebars, background etc. i.e segregating layout from content.
 However I then decided that I would like to start a Blog, and rather than try to re-invent all the functionality that goes with good blogging software, I would use WordPress.
-My first implementation worked fine, but the two aspects of the site were not intergrated.
-Basically I created directory called ‘Blog’ under my Web-Site and installed WordPress in ‘Blog’.
-It worked, but it looked as you would expect, like two different systems.
+My first implementation worked, ( I created directory called ‘Blog’ under my Web-Site and installed WordPress in ‘Blog’) , but it looked, as you would expect, like two disparate systems.

-I then started to fully integrate my Web Site with the WordPress site.
+I then fully integrate my Web Site with the WordPress site.
 In addition, being a good citizen, I switched to HTTPS (not that there is anything that needs encrypting on this site) .
-The result: My site is now fully integrated with WordPress.
-It is much easier to manage than it would have been I have perservered with my own system, and it looks and feels like asingle Web Site.
-But it is slow.
-I am now pushing the poor old Raspberry Pi to its CPU limits.
+The result: A fully integrated WordPress web-site that looks and feels like a single site.
+It is much easier to manage than it would have been had I perservered with my own system, and it does look and feel like coherent web site.
+But, being served up on the Pi 3, it was painfully slow.
+I was pushing the poor old Raspberry Pi 3 to its CPU limits.